27Divashree/ChoreoCV/README.md

    - Upload: Select a pre-recorded video of your dance moves and a benchmark video for comparison.
    - Webcam: Toggle to the webcam mode to score yourself live.

-5. View the Results: After processing the videos, ChoreoCV will provide a detailed comparison of your dance moves with the benchmark video.
-You can analyze the scores and gain insights into areas for improvement.
+5. View the Results: While processing the videos, ChoreoCV will provide a detailed comparison of your dance moves with the benchmark video.
+You can analyze the live scores and gain insights into areas for improvement.

 6. Virtual Background: To add an extra touch of fun, ChoreoCV allows you to display a dancing stick figure on a virtual background.
 Enjoy the experience and get creative with your dance performance.